 The Seven5 in Action

 Like any ND filter colour is altered during the long exposure capture process.
-The Big Stopper produces a blue colour cast which can be easily corrected by shooting RAW and adjusting the white balance.
-I still correct the colour cast even when planning to convert to black and white with Google’s Silver Efex 2.
+The Big Stopper produces a blue colour cast which can be easily corrected by shooting RAW and adjusting the white balance in Lightroom.
+I still correct the colour cast even when planning to convert to black and white with Silver Efex 2.

-In Lightroom you can adjust the temperature to correct the cast but remember it is best to shoot in RAW as this is considerably less effective on JPG files that don’t contain as much information.
-I was testing the Big Stopper on a very sunny day, probably one of the sunniest we have had in many months and the sky was very blue by default.
+In Lightroom you can adjust the temperature to correct the cast.
+Remember it is best to shoot in RAW as this is process is less effective on JPGs.
 Just remember to consider this when correcting the cast that the aim isn’t to remove all the blue from the image but to get a correctly balanced image.
-I took a shot without the Seven5 system attached so I had a better reality of the scene, there was certainly more blue than I would have remembered.
+I always take a shot without the Seven5 system attached so I have a colour reference for the image.

-I tend to take my X100s everywhere and the Lee ring, holder and glass fit into a nice little envelope and are a perfect addition to my travel kit.
-I think I have taken more long exposure images in the last two days than I have in the last month and the Lee system has really put the fun back into shooting.
+I tend to take my X100s everywhere.
+The Lee ring, holder and glass fit into a nice little envelope and are a perfect addition to my travel kit.
+I think I have captured more long exposure images in the last two days than I have in the last month.
+The Lee system has really put the fun back into shooting.

-I should say that the images in this post should really be considered as test shots I have focused (excuse the pun) on getting to know the Seven5 system and the X100s as a long exposure camera so they are not the best I have taken.
-They were also captured in probably the worst time of day for taking long exposure images 2pm-5pm).
+I should say that the images in this post should really be considered as test shots.
+I have focused (excuse the pun) on getting to know the Seven5 system and the X100s as a long exposure camera.
+They photos were captured in the worst time of day for taking long exposure images 2pm-5pm).

 I have gained a real sense than the Lee system is going to open up a new chapter in experimental photography.
 I was able to create some new dramatic effects mixing a grad filter with the Big Stopper.
-The fact I was limited to the 35mm view point meant I experimented more on where I positioned the camera.
+The fact I was limited to the 35mm view point meant I experimented more in composing the shot.

 As I mentioned early the big problem I faced today was the amount of light.
 It was remarkably sunny so my long exposure captures were anything from 8 seconds to just twenty.
 I highly recommend using the start and end of the day for long exposure work, although a ten stop filter technically means you can shoot at the height of the sun in my opinion it simply isn’t worth it.